Joe-Robertson/aaronpdennis.github.io/_posts/2014-11-29-historic-watermills.md

 Whereas in other regions milling operations were largely carried out by individuals or small families who had some success in farming or previous experience as millers, Baltimore milling was characterized by large estates or companies owning and overseeing multiple milling operations.
 Instead of small facilities transfering from one landholding individual to another, Baltimore's factory mills large-scale industrial projects sensitive to market influences and transferred between large companies that usually had stake in multiple operations.

-The Ellicott family was an example of an estate with large industrial holdings.
-This family rose to prominence with early success in Maryland's merchant flour industry (Sharp, 1998).
-Success in the flour industry allowed the Ellicott's to move into industrial operations such as nail manufacture and metalworking.

 <figure>
 	<iframe width="100%" height="450px" frameBorder="0" src="https://api.tiles.mapbox.com/v4/aarondennis.b20661ea/page.html?access_token=pk.eyJ1IjoiYWFyb25kZW5uaXMiLCJhIjoiem5LLURoYyJ9.T3tswGTI5ve8_wE-a02cMw#17/39.22564/-76.71805"></iframe>
 	<figcaption>The Avalon Iron Works, originally Dorsey's Forge, was at one point purchased by the Ellicott family.
 </figure>

+The Ellicott family was an example of an estate with large industrial holdings.
+This family rose to prominence with early success in Maryland's merchant flour industry (Sharp, 1998).
+Success in the flour industry allowed the Ellicotts to move into industrial operations such as nail manufacture and metalworking.
+Financial panic in 1837 led to the Ellicotts losing much of their holdings, including their rolling mill facility, which was acquired by a group of investors.
+Metalworks such as the rolling mill facility were transitioned into textile facilities and other industrial operations in the later 19th century as baltimore's industries diversified.

 ### Montgomery County, 1865 and 1879

 <figure>
 	<img src="/images/mills/montgomery1865-overview.jpg">
 	<figcaption>Montgomery County milldam locations in 1865.</figcaption>